LǣdenLǣdenLǣdenLǣden

 • Ossuary

-What this skeleton told us: Evidence An older man and 179 cm tall (5 feet 10 inches).
-Dental plaque, tooth loss in life, an infected tooth […]
+What this skeleton told us: Evidence An older man and 166 cm tall (5 feet 5 inches).
+The jaws and teeth show evidence of tooth decay, […]

-What this skeleton told us: Evidence An older woman and 169 cm tall (5 feet 7 inches).
-There is tooth decay, plaque, gum disease and dental […]
+What this skeleton told us: Evidence An older man with good preservation and 175 cm tall (5 feet 9 inches).
+Tooth decay, dental plaque and an […]

 Load more